Finished at around 24 hours, about 5 hours too long for the content this game offered.

 This isn’t just exclusive to Lunar.
 Most jRPGs end with cheesy scenes like this, and it bugs me every time.
 Why must it always boil down to the party forcing their views and ideals on the rest of the world simply because they’ve bought enough equipment and leveled up enough to do so?
 They’re just like the bad guys.

 I’m not saying Ghaleon was necessarily right and the party was wrong.
 I’m just bristling at the game’s assumptions that I’ll agree with whatever my party does because they’re my party.
 Alex and co. haven’t proved that they know nor care about the wishes of the world any more than Ghaleon does.
 They’re ignoring the will of the majority just as much as he is, except they haven’t even given the matter any thought at all.
-They know what they want (freedom, shaggable little sisters) and they have the means to get it, and that’s all it takes to make their cause right.
+They know what they want (freedom, lonely little sisters in their neighborhood) and they have the means to get it, and that’s all it takes to make their cause right.
 Just once in my life I’d like to see the heroes take a poll of general opinion before claiming to speak for all mankind.

 I would actually like to see an RPG where the “heroes” outright state that they’re morally correct because they have bigger swords than the main villain… insert joke here.